Skip to main content

 Family or personal violence

-There are also extra legal protections for those experiencing, or at risk of, family or personal violence.
+There are extra legal protections for those experiencing, or at risk of, family or personal violence.
 These include a requirement to only hold inspections by appointment, not public open for inspections.

 For more information, see our page on your privacy while renting.